In order to be considered for admission to York University you need to meet our minimum admission requirements as follows:

 - BSc Psychology: A-level Math and A-level Chemistry or Physics.

 - iBA International Studies & BBA Business Administration (dual degree): A-level Math required.
-A strong level of French is highly recommended.
+A strong level of French is highly recommended and a supplemental application.

 - Ensure you meet our language requirements.